Questions about the Store

 i've purchased a set.
 Where do I download it?

-You will recieve an email together with your receipt which will have the download link.
+You will receive an email together with your receipt which will have the download link.
 You will need to use winzip/winrar to open the file.

 I've purchased a print/poster.
 How are these shipped.

 All physical purchases will be shipped once a week via Australia Post and will take 3-5 days depending on location to arrive.
 Prints can take longer since they are only printed on demand.

 What is the difference between a poster and a print?

 A poster is made of inferior quality and only 50cm x 33cm.

 The prints are suitable for professional framing, framing can be supplied and are of archival quality and will be of a limited production, signed by myself and the model(s)